xy-org/xy-lang-doc/tutorial/index.md

 ### Prerequisites

-* Knowledge of another programming language - preferably C/C++, Python or both.
+* Knowledge of another programming language - preferably C/C++, Python or similar.

 * A preinstalled c compiler - either gcc or clang.

 ### Download and Install

-The following snippet downloads and installs the latest version of `xyc` in the directory `~/.xyc`.
-You can edit the snippet and place it anywhere you like.
+The following snippet downloads and installs the latest version of `xyc` in directory `~/.xyc`.
+You can edit the snippet and place it wherever you like.

 ```bash
 {% include steps/download.sh %}